 - Important soft skills for cyber security professionals are adaptability, logical reasoning, and research abilities.

-- While a bachelor’s degree is often required, some entry-level positions can be obtained with a GED and hands-on training.
+- While a bachelor’s degree is often required, some entry-level roles can be obtained with a GED and hands-on training.

 What Is Cyber Security?

-Cyber security is the process of protecting Internet-connected devices from possible digital attacks from bad actors.
-It is a broad field of study with many sub-disciplines, but the primary focus is always to provide security to software and hardware devices.
+Cyber security is the process of protecting internet-connected devices from possible digital attacks from bad actors.
+It’s a broad field of study with many sub-disciplines, but the primary focus is always to provide security to software and hardware devices.
 It includes studying how to prevent possible network threats from within or outside an organization.

 Cyber security is also called information technology security, and within it are fields such as software development security, security operations, security and risk management, identity and access management, asset security, communications and network security, security assessment and testing, and security engineering.

-Due to the rising demands technology places on different businesses, it is now easier than ever to acquire cyber security jobs without a degree.
-There are many different facts and scenarios that support this.
+Due to the increasing role of technology in different businesses, it’s now easier than ever to acquire cyber security jobs without a college degree.
 One major reason is that a degree in cyber security is not a regulated requirement.

 What Do Cyber Security Jobs Pay?

-On the other hand, experienced professionals in the top one percent of cyber security jobs make up to $304,500.
-Although it is unlikely that an entry-level professional will earn a cyber security job salary as high as those on the higher end, it could be possible in the future with experience and additional education.
+On the other hand, experienced professionals in the top ten percent of cyber security jobs make up to $172,500.
+Although it is unlikely that an entry-level professional will earn a cyber security job salary as high as those on the higher end, it could be possible in the future for those who continue to gain experience and additional education.

-What Skills Do You Need to Land a Cyber Security Job?
+What Are the Necessary Skills for Landing a Cyber Security Job?

-When listing your skill for cyber security jobs, ensure that you do not sell yourself short.
-Make a list on a piece of paper and brainstorm all of your skills.
-To get you started, we have hard and soft skills you can review below.
+When listing your relevant skills for cyber security jobs, ensure that you don’t sell yourself short.
+Make a list on a piece of paper and brainstorm all of your assets.
+To get you started, we have technical skills and soft skills you can review below.

 Computer Science